What Support Are You Entitled To As A Carer? - Surewise

-What Support are You Entitled to as a Carer?
+What Support Are You Entitled To As A Carer?

 A carer is someone who regularly cares for a person who is unable to take care of themselves or do some everyday tasks independently due to an illness or disability.
-Many carers do not see themselves as such, as they are often a spouse, parent or daughter, or close friend or relative helping a loved one.
+Many carers do not see themselves as such, as they are often a spouse, parent daughter, or close friend or relative helping a loved one.

 However, it is important to know that if you are spending a few hours a day, or your whole day, caring for another person, there are support services in place to help you with your duties.

-– Personal Care
+Personal Care

 The person you care for may be unable to look after their personal health independently, so may need assistance using the toilet and bathing themselves.
-Whilst this can be an embarrassing topic for people, it is important that they are receiving the proper assistance if they cannot look after themselves.
+Whilst this can be an embarrassing topic for people, it is important that they receive the proper assistance if they cannot look after themselves.
 If you or the person you are caring for feels uncomfortable with these tasks, you can seek professional assistance.

-– Practical Care
+Practical Care

 Many carers assume the role of providing practical care and support to a loved one.
-This can include a huge range of tasks, from cleaning the house and preparing meals, to doing their weekly shopping, taking care of bills, and making sure the person you care for makes any appointments and arrangements they may need.
+This can include a huge range of tasks, from cleaning the house and preparing meals to doing their weekly shopping, taking care of bills, and making sure the person you care for makes any appointments and arrangements they may need.

-– Company
+Company

 If you are caring for someone with a disability or illness, often the emotional support you provide by simply keeping them company can be invaluable.
 You may simply care for someone by sitting with them and having a conversation – for people who are unable to leave the house on their own, this can be a huge boost to their mental well-being and is not a responsibility to be undermined!